Skip to content

 Keep specs lean.
 Capture intent, not implementation.
 If a spec section describes what a function should do rather than where it should live, it stays accurate through refactors.
 The more implementation detail you encode, the faster it drifts.

 Normalize "which source?" as a default question.
 When someone shares a requirement in Slack, the first reply should be: "Is this in the spec, the story, or both?"
-The question itself becomes a lightweight forcing function.
+The question becomes a lightweight forcing function.

 The bigger point